vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 PAGE

 1. Prefatory Note .
-2. The Pratyabhijñā System and the Saiva Siddānta . vii 3.
+2. The Pratyabhijñā System and the Śaiva Siddānta . vii 3.
 On the Spelling and Pronounciation of Sanskrit Words.
 XV 4.
 Errata . . . . . . . xvii 5.
 Introduction

 , 1 6.
 The Pratyabhijñāhrdaya-Text and Translation.
 7. Notes . . . . . .
 8. Bibliography .
 9. Notes (Variant Readings).
 10. Sanskrit Index : 11.
 English Index